-20 Facts About Terminator 2: Judgment Day On Its 30th Anniversary
+20 Facts About Terminator 2: Judgment Day

 In retrospect, it probably shouldn’t have worked: Terminator 2: Judgment Day was bankrolled by star-obsessed distributors, conceived in desperation with a looming deadline, produced using technology no one had yet mastered, and completed just days before it was set to open.
 Yet even today, it remains a miracle of ingenuity, hard work, and, of course, deep, deep pockets.
 But with great risk comes the opportunity for greater reward, and the now-defunct production giant Carolco shepherded James Cameron’s film to the finish line and into box office glory.
 T2 earned a then-record $52 million over its opening weekend—albeit not before breaking the record for what was then the most expensive movie production of all time with its reported $102 million price tag.